-The students complete their Literacy, (expand acronym) PLP and Numeracy requirements at school on a modified timetable which allows them to work and complete their on the job training and trade school requirements.
+The VET courses can also form part of a School Based Traineeship or Apprenticeship.
+School Based Apprenticeships allow senior high school students to commence an apprenticeship while at school.
+While studying for their NTCET, school based apprentices work part-time and undertake the first stage of their formal or off-the-job apprenticeship training.
+The students complete their Literacy, PLP (Personal Learning Plan) and Numeracy requirements at school on a modified timetable which allows them to work and complete their on the job training and trade school requirements.

 We recognise and promote this flexible learning arrangement which allows students to achieve in both the education sector (gaining their NTCET) and in the workforce (trade and work qualifications) which is a win/win for all concerned.